Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-75-sutures.md

 There was the usual fallout.
 The reignition of a debate that would never go away so long as America existed.
 The usual powerful voices wanting a word in the President’s ear about what he should *do* in response to Grand Central.
 As though it was inevitable that every action had an executive reaction.
 As if by exerting his authority he could somehow put things right.

 He wanted to shake some of them, call them what they were: vultures.
-People were dead, and here they came a-circling, looking to pressure the President into *doing something.* Not because it would actually put the world right again---nothing could achieve that---but because it would further their own dreams.
+People were dead, and here they came a-circling, looking to pressure the President into *doing something.* Not because it would actually put the world right again - nothing could achieve that - but because it would further their own dreams.
 Vultures on both sides, each more concerned with pecking at their mortal enemies over the carrion than with something as vulgar as common decency and grief.

 It was enough to make him look forward to his session with Ambassador Etsicitty later.
 This time on Cimbrean, to meet with Vemik after all.